vortexman5/vortex/docs_summary/knowledge_ingestion_guide.md

 To integrate the knowledge database with Vortex, you need to configure Vortex to use the vector database for knowledge retrieval.

+#### Local Database Configuration

-Create or modify your Vortex configuration file:
+Create or modify your Vortex configuration file for a local database:

 ```toml
 [database]